torbsd/torbsd.github.io/obsd-buildbox.md

 As the Tor Browser port is in regular development, keeping the port builds updated requires updating the OpenBSD snapshot in use, the ports tree and Tor Browser repository on GitHub.
 Note that after the required dependencies are installed, subsequent Tor Browser builds will be significantly faster.

-* To keep the ports tree updated after the initial checkout: cd /usr/ports && cvs up -Pd
+* To keep the ports tree updated after the initial checkout:
+$cd /usr/ports && cvs up -Pd

 * To update Github's openbsd-ports repository: cd /usr/ports/mystuff && git pull (or "torsocks git pull" to perform over Tor)